riscv/riscv-crypto/tools/README.md

     make sure the changes are *staged* for commit.
     *Do Not* commit your changes to the cloned repository.

-  - Then, run the appropriate `tools/update-patch-*.sh` script and commit the change to the patch to the `riscv-crypto` repository.
+  - Then, run the appropriate `tools/*-update.sh` script and commit the change to the patch to the RISC-V Crypto repository.